RaoAhmed/Analyze-a-Large-Dataset-of-Fraud-in-Financial-Payment-Services/README.md

 # Analyze-a-Large-Dataset-of-Fraud-in-Financial-Payment-Services
 Study a Vast Data Set Detailing Fraudulent Behavior in Payment Services.

+## Purpose/Objective
+Being able to query and visualize large datasets helps provide critical information for which areas need additional investment.
+This is not limited to financial systems but internal computer information systems as well.

 ## Overview
 Using the Pandas library, I learned how to explore and make sense of a dataset.
 In the process, I wrote queries and then visualized those queries in an easily digestible format that is presentable to management.